fishforwish/fgc/notes.md

 * tried to make fgcPersist_isoplots.Rout but found no package called ‘RVAideMemoire’

 JD is working on PCA pipeline
-* quals are working
+* quals are working …
-* quants are working
+* quants are working …
-* PCAs are working
+* PCAs are working …
+* all_PCA.Rout is working …

 2025 Mar 3 (Mon)
 =================